fatimaishaq/bmi_calculator/README.md

 # bmi_calculator
-A beautiful health app that helps you calculate your BMI
+A beautiful health app that helps you calculate your Body Mass Index(BMI).